philipHinch/my_money/README.md

 This project made me sweat, it was my first project using backend technologies and it took some time to understand exactly how to implement what I wanted to achieve.
 I have put a lot of learning effort and did a lot of reaserch + studying during the development of this project and I have now a better understanding of certain concepts that were unclear.
 I learnt more about firebase authentication, database, storage.
 Also how important are async functions and to sync the states.

-Had some confusion with git branches, commits are messy
+Had some confusion with git branches, some commits are messy

 ---